Sheezie/MiyooThemes/README.md

 Most themes have 'alts' folder for alternative styles.
 Requires manually moving/overwriting files.

+By default, game artwork is hidden in my themes.
+I hide it because it covers the game list text and I'm not a fan of how it looks.
+You can still view your scraped artwork by pressing RIGHT on the d-pad this way.
+To have your scraped artwork show up in the game list, copy *preview.png* from the 'alts' folder to the main 'skin' folder and overwrite the old file.

 For best experience, please update OnionUI firmware to at least 4.3.1-1 (this update removes the built-in drop shadow)

 Also available to download on [OnionUI's Themes page](https://github.com/OnionUI/Themes/tree/main)